-There is nothing like getting a personal letter from an author to peak interest in a book.
-Many of my students wrote to various authors and received replies this year.
+There is nothing like getting personal author letters to peak interest in a book.
+Many of my students wrote to various favorite book authors and received replies this year.
 Overall, we had about a 50% success rate and learned a few things along the way.
 (To download the lesson plan for free, visit my Teachers Pay Teachers store.)

 Newer authors have websites with an e-mail address and are more likely to send a personal reply.
-We e-mailed Jody Feldman, Jonathan Auxier, Tracy Barrett, Erica Kirov, and a few others.
+We e-mailed Annie Barrows, Jewell Parker Rhodes, Kate Klimo, Jody Feldman, Jonathan Auxier, Tracy Barrett, Erica Kirov, and a few others.
 In most cases, we received replies within three days.
 The replies were unique and specifically responded to the letter written by the students.
 Some authors even gave new book suggestions, which built excitement among the students to pick up an unfamiliar book.

 Other authors provide a snail mail address on their website.
 These replies take longer– sometimes up to three months, so be patient.
 Kate Klise wrote us back twice and each letter contained different content.

 Mega authors like J.K.
 Rowling are overloaded with letters and are less likely to reply to fanmail.
-Other popular authors like Sharon Creech will send a generic reply if you include a self-addressed stamped envelope with your letter.
+But Rowling and other popular authors like Sharon Creech will send a generic reply if you include a self-addressed stamped envelope with your letter.